 Price check: There is no set price, but upon arrival, guests are given envelopes and are asked for a “suggested donation,” $85 in this case.
 I consider it to be an excellent value for an innovative six-course meal (counting the passed hors d’oeuvre), including gratuity.
 In order to be invited to upcoming Hush events, you must register on the website.

-Coming up: June 10, Speakeasy-style cocktail event with mixologist Kevin Burke of Colt & Gray, and a new TAG mixologist; ticketed event ($30) for three cocktails and passed hors d’oeuvre from Colt and Gray; June 13, “Dinner and a Show” with Jeff Osaka of Twelve Restaurant, event at Cassleman’s at 2620 Walnut Street, Denver; June 20, Tim Payne, Terroir Restaurant, Longmont, fundraiser for Slow Food Boulder, Colorado’s Best Beef Ranch, 4791 Jay Road, Boulder; June 27, “Celebration of Denver Street Food” featuring the Gastro Cart, Biker Jim’s Dogs and Brava!
-Pizzeria Della Strada, Paris Hotel/Paris Lofts courtyard, 2193 Arapahoe Street, Denver, $25 per person for great street food, local beer and wine, street performers, and street musicians, and July 11, “Gastro Gone Wild @ Great Divide,” Argyll Gastropub of Cherry Creek, event at the Great Divide Brewery, 2201 Arapahoe Street, Denver.
+Coming up: June 10, Speakeasy-style cocktail event with mixologist Kevin Burke of Colt & Gray, and a new TAG mixologist; ticketed event ($30) for three cocktails and passed hors d’oeuvres from Colt and Gray.
+June 13, “Dinner and a Show” with Jeff Osaka of Twelve Restaurant, event at Cassleman’s at 2620 Walnut Street, Denver.
+June 20, Tim Payne, Terroir Restaurant, Longmont, fundraiser for Slow Food Boulder at Colorado’s Best Beef Ranch, 4791 Jay Road, Boulder.
+June 27, “Celebration of Denver Street Food” featuring the Gastro Cart, Biker Jim’s Dogs and Brava!
+Pizzeria Della Strada, Paris Hotel/Paris Lofts courtyard, 2193 Arapahoe Street, Denver, $25 per person for great street food, local beer and wine, street performers, and street musicians.
+July 11, “Gastro Gone Wild @ Great Divide,” Argyll Gastropub of Cherry Creek, event at the Great Divide Brewery, 2201 Arapahoe Street, Denver.